daviddobbie/comp307/a3/part2/readme.txt

-To execute the nearestNeighbour classifier, we use the command:
+To execute the naiveBayes classifier, we use the command:

-Template
+Template:

+.\naiveBayes .\spamLabelled.dat .\spamUnlabelled.dat

 The assumption for this program is the values are all space separated with no